 As part of the process of assessing reasonable 2030 targets for the LCFS, ARB staff are actively soliciting feedback from stakeholders.
-In this context, this report uses a fuel supply modelling framework developed by the International Council on Clean Transportation (ICCT) and E4tech (Malins et al., 2015) to develop California low carbon fuel and greenhouse gas emissions reduction scenarios for 2030.
+In this context, this report, which is an update to a report first published at the end of March 2018, uses a fuel supply modeling framework developed by the International Council on Clean Transportation (ICCT) and E4tech (Malins et al., 2015) to develop California low carbon fuel and greenhouse gas emissions reduction scenarios for 2030.
 As detailed further in the rest of this report, these scenarios show that given moderate assumptions on future low carbon fuel supply it would be possible to deliver compliance with 2030 targets more ambitious than the 20% reduction in the current proposal.
-In fact, the moderate, "Steady Progress" scenario shows a carbon intensity reduction of 22% by 2030 is possible.
+The moderate, "Steady Progress" scenario shows a carbon intensity reduction of 21% by 2030 is possible.
 The "High Performance" scenario - which assumes accelerated technology deployment - delivers a carbon intensity reduction of over 26% by 2030.

-Modelling framework
+Modeling framework

-The modelling presented in this report is based on an updated version of the low carbon fuel supply model documented by Malins et al. (2015).
-The model, originally used to assess the potential to comply with a Pacific Coast low carbon fuel standard, couples vehicle stock turnover and energy demand modelling with low carbon fuel supply modelling.
-The vehicle stock and energy demand model is based on VISION 2014, with some elements updated for this report using data from VISION 2017.
-In the previous study, scenarios were presented showing a range of 2030 transportation fuel carbon intensity reductions for the Pacific region (California, Oregon, Washington and British Columbia) from 14 to 21% (Figure 2).
+The modeling presented in this report is based on an updated version of the low carbon fuel supply model documented by Malins et al. (2015).
+The model, originally used to assess the potential to comply with a Pacific Coast low carbon fuel standard, couples vehicle stock turnover and energy demand modeling with low carbon fuel supply modeling.
+The vehicle stock and energy demand model is based on VISION 2014, with some elements updated for this report using data from VISION 2017.5